YevheniyEvt/myPlatform/README.md

 # Pet project
+*Focus on server-side logic.
+Frontend is built on Tailwind classes*
 ## A platform for communication between company employees
 *Original platform is myJysk app*
 - The company's structure has several levels - regions, districts, stores
 - There are store employee, retail employee, office employee.
 - They have different position like store manager, district manager etc.

 ## Home page
 ### Has blocks with the current user's tasks and diary